mathisfun2048/PaperCam/JOUNRAL.md

 ## 3:30PM -> 5:30PM, 6PM -> 10PM (6 hours)

 Spent some time researching various compoennts!
 A goal I have for this project is to absolulty minimize costs, something I had not looked at before.
-Because of this, I tried a very minamalistic desing fro my PCB.
+This was really, stupidly, hard because camera modules are so abundant... but I wanted to make one myself!
+I'm glad I was able to.
+Because of this, the PCB will be very minimalistic, but honestly, it might look better that way; it will fit the monocrome e-ink "instant" display.
 Here are the fruits from my labor in one cool table!

 | Section              | Item                                 | Part Number / Spec              | Qty | Buy Link                                                                                                                                                                                                                                                     |
 | -------------------- | ------------------------------------ | ------------------------------- | --- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |